joemcmahon/Csgrouper/README.txt

-Csgrouper is processing slowly: count several dozens od seconds to load a short piece of a few minutes and another similar time to evaluate it before it's finally ready for audio output.
+Csgrouper is processing slowly: count several dozens od seconds to load a short piece of a few minutes and another similar time to evaluate it before it's ready for audio output.

-Csgrouper offers no test suite.
+Csgrouper provides no test suite.